Casa Grande Ruins National Monument is a great place for teens to visit, volunteer, and work.

 Teens are hired through the Youth Conservation Corps (YCC) or Native American Conservation Corps (NACC) for summer projects.
 The announcement for the jobs comes after (and if) the park receives a grant for a special projects.
 Sometimes the work is with the park maintenance division, other times it is working with the Cultural Resources group.
 Projects include hands-on work side by side with regular park staff plus special learning days to help teens gain real job skills and experience.

 Teens volunteer through other organizations, such as school, scout, or church groups.
-The park hopes to have an Explorer Post started for the 2013-2014 school year.
+The park would be happy to have an Explorer Post started, we just need 6 or more interested teens..
 The Explorer Post will learn about the park resources, create videos about things to see and do in the park, and do at least 50 hours of community service per year to earn a national leadership award.

 Teen visitors will most like the park's demonstration area.
 This is a hands-on place run by park volunteers and/or special guests so that park visitors come to appreciate the life of the ancestral Sonoran Desert people.

 Work at Casa Grande Ruins:

 Here is Trevor's (YCC 2012) account of the work: